GabeStah/dgraph-twitter-clone/tutorial/content/part-2-api/index.md

 <script type="text/javascript">window.DGRAPH_ENDPOINT = "http://127.0.0.1:8080/query?latency=true";</script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/9.15.6/languages/typescript.min.js"></script>

-In [Part 1]({{% ref "/" %}}) of this series we explored the overall architecture of the [`dgraph-twitter-clone`](https://github.com/GabeStah/dgraph-twitter-clone) application and the how the [`dgraph-query-manager`](https://github.com/GabeStah/dgraph-twitter-clone/tree/master/packages/dgraph-query-manager) package provides the majority of the business logic that both the API and client apps use to create a basic Twitter clone powered by a Dgraph data layer.
+In [Part 1 - The Architecture]({{% ref "/" %}}) we explored the overall architecture of the [`dgraph-twitter-clone`](https://github.com/GabeStah/dgraph-twitter-clone) application and the how the [`dgraph-query-manager`](https://github.com/GabeStah/dgraph-twitter-clone/tree/master/packages/dgraph-query-manager) package provides the majority of the business logic that both the API and client apps use to create a basic Twitter clone powered by a Dgraph data layer.

 In this second installment we'll dig into the simple `dgraph-twitter-clone` API, which allows for either REST API endpoint requests or JSON-like payload requests, depending on the needs of the requester.
 The API relies heavily on routing and other functionality provided by the [ExpressJS](https://expressjs.com/) framework, so check out their [official documentation](https://expressjs.com/en/4x/api.html) for more info on Express.
 With that, let's get into it!

+## Installing the API

+If you'd like to install and run the `dgraph-twitter-clone/api` app on your local machine to easily follow along with this guide you can do so by following the [installation]({{% ref "/#installation" %}}) instructions from **Part 1**.
+Alternatively, if you've already cloned the [`dgraph-twitter-clone`](https://github.com/GabeStah/dgraph-twitter-clone) repository and have Dgraph up and running, you can start the API by executing the `npm start` or `yarn start` command from the `dgraph-twitter-clone/api` directory.

 ## Initializing the API App